cvvergara/pgrouting/doc/contraction/pgr_contraction_hierarchies.rst

 Returns set of |result-contraction-hierarchies|

+The function returns many rows (one per vertex and one per shortcut edge created).
-The function returns a single row.
-The columns of the row are:
+The columns of the rows are:

 .. list-table::
    :width: 81